watertap-org/watertap/docs/technical_reference/costing/costing_base.rst

 ------------------

 Built-in methods can be used to add expressions for common aggregate metrics used in technoeconomic analyses of water systems.
-The following metrics can be added to the costing block by calling the respective method:
+The following methods can be added to add different metrics to the costing block:

 .. csv-table::
    :header: "Method", "Default Expression Name", "Description"